Colorfully digesting Jellybean Row habitation

 While it might sound LAME to go around looking at other people’s houses, and I will admit there is a small bit of uncomfortable feeling about me confessing to liking to do this; however, I’m comforted by the fact that unlike most people viewing the houses of other people, I’m not going around wishing I could afford any of the houses, nor am I envious of the people living in the houses.
 How do I know?
 Because if I owned a home like these, and I find YOU on my property, for sure, you’re getting hogtied and shot!
+Also, many people looking like they don’t “belong” in an area, are getting shot, at least in the USA, anyway.
 Look, man, I have a lot of experience involving oddly-lurking parcel delivery men, mailmen, cable guys, milkmen or repairmen, snooping around homes, and next thing you know, the kids are calling them “Uncle-Daddy“.
 Come near my home, you’re getting shot.
 But, a while back, I couldn’t figure out why countless people, all coming back from vacations, kept wanting to show me homes they saw while scouting (which many other people consider extremely boring).
 They noticed something about me, which I didn’t know myself, which was that I had high interest in the architecture shown, in particular, anything rustic, or old-school in design or feel.
 I found a new “thing” that I didn’t even know was even a thing, in the first place.
 Apparently, I liked going on vacation, walking around being a street-level peeping-tom of sorts (minus the sexual overtone and dumpster diving aspects), finding artsy and/or colorful houses of other people, to admire the beauty of.
 Great, I had a new THING.
 The thing is, I didn’t fully realize this “thing” was in full gear until I got to this place people referred to as the ” Jellybean Row “.

 I first noticed that I liked the architecture of old homes while out viewing some of the rich peoples’ San Francisco’s Victorian homes, but I just poo-pooed it all just things rich people owned to make things look fancy.
 Then I got my hands on a Newfoundland and Labrador tour book, and I was in love with the simple, yet beautiful picture of these 3 vividly colorful, small structures (of some sort), lined up with perfect symmetry, reflected in water, in the scene with some fishermen walking by with colorful jackets.
 There was nothing spectacular about it to anyone else I showed the book too, they just didn’t “get it” photographically, and surely didn’t want to go to this place with me, for fear of it being too boring.
 I saw it and I knew I had to get over there, immediately, there must be some kind of “energy” and truth to what was being portrayed by the tour book.
 It would also be revealed that I also did not quite “get it” either, because being that picture being “art”(check inset pic on left) had extra meaning, and it represented a culture I had yet to run into, or understand (by this point), with historical, cultural significance.
 Since it was a great photograph, I was certainly going to get to the bottom of the true significance of it.